 (Ref.
-Para No. IV of OM No. F. No. 34-02/2015-DD-III Dated 29th August, 2018)
+Para No. IV of OM No. F. No. 34-02/2015-DD-III Dated 29th August, 2018.
+Copy of order given on page 49)

-Q49.
+Q62.
 Will there be a "magnified question paper" for visually challenged PwD candidates?

-A49.
+A62.
 YES.
 Before beginning of the examination, please contact the GATE Institute Representative through the invigilator in your examination hall and they will do the needful.

-Q50.
+Q63.
 Will the facility of scribe and/or compensatory (extra) time be given to dyslexic candidates?

-A50.
+A63.
 Yes, dyslexic candidates can avail the services of scribe, provided such candidates submit a proper dyslexic certificate issued by the competent authorities (Appendix A).
-The scribe will be provided by the GATE authorities or candidates may bring their own scribe.
+The scribe will be provided by the GATE 2023 or candidates may bring their own scribe.
 The compensatory (extra) time would be applicable to such dyslexic candidates availing the scribe facility.
+See Section 4.4.5 for details.

-Q51: Is there a provision of getting compensatory (extra) time for a PwD/dyslexic candidate?
+Q64.
+Is there a provision of getting compensatory (extra) time for a PwD/dyslexic candidate?

-A51.
-A person with benchmark disability (i.e. not less than 40% disability), who is allowed to avail the facility of scribe (see FAQ 48 above) will automatically get additional one hour compensatory (extra) time for an examination of three hours duration.
+A64.
+A person with benchmark disability (i.e. not less than 40% disability), who is allowed to avail the facility of scribe (see FAQ No. 61 above) will automatically get additional one-hour compensatory (extra) time for an examination of three hours duration.

-PwD/dyslexic candidates, with certain benchmark disabilities (that limits the speed of writing) who do not want to avail the scribe assistance, but at the same time request for compensatory time during the time of application, may be considered for an extra time of one hour only if fulfilling the criteria of scribe as per the question No.48.
+PwD/dyslexic candidates, with certain benchmark disabilities (that limits the speed of writing) who do not want to avail the scribe assistance, but at the same time request for compensatory time during the time of application, may be considered for an extra time of one hour only if fulfilling the criteria of scribe as per the FAQ 61 above.

-Q52.
+Q65.
 Will the facility of own scribe be given to person with benchmark disabilities (that limits the speed of writing)?

-A52.
-Yes, subject to fulfilling criteria of scribe as per PwD FAQ No.2 above, persons with benchmark disability (i.e. not less than 40% disability) will be allowed to opt for their own scribe, provided the qualification of the scribe is one step below the qualification of the candidate taking the examination.
-The candidate with benchmark disabilities (i.e. not less than 40% disability) opting for their own scribe should submit details of their own scribe as per proforma in Appendix A of the GATE 2022 information brochure.
+A65.
+Yes, subject to fulfilling criteria of scribe as per PwD FAQ No. 61 above, persons with benchmark disability (i.e. not less than 40% disability) will be allowed to opt for their own scribe, provided the qualification of the scribe is one step below the qualification of the candidate taking the examination.
+The candidate with benchmark disabilities (i.e. not less than 40% disability) opting for their own scribe should submit details of their own scribe as per proforma in Appendix A of the GATE 2023 information brochure.
 Scribe details must include latest qualification and identity documents.
 (Ref.
-Para No. VI of OM No. F. No. 34-02/2015-DD-III Dated 29th August, 2018)
+Para No. VI of OM No. F. No. 34-02/2015-DD-III Dated 29th August, 2018.
+Copy of order given on page 49)

-Q53.
+Q66.
 Can I request for a scribe at the examination centre on the day of examination?

-A53.
+A66.
 NO. On-the-spot request for scribe at the examination hall will NOT be entertained.